 LED bulbs last for a long time, about 50,000 hours.
-At eight hours per day, this means they last 17 years, but it’s unlikely that you’d have the fireplace on for that long.
+At eight hours per day, they last 15 years, but it’s unlikely that you’d have the fireplace on for that long.
 At four hours per day every day, the LED bulbs should last for 34 years.
 If the LED bulbs have burnt out long before their time, replacing them should be easy.

 The first step to replacing the LED lights is to turn off your electric fireplace insert and unplug it from the wall.
 Then wait about 20 minutes for the unit to cool down, so the bulbs aren’t hot when you remove them.
 Refer to your owner’s manual to learn how to access the lights for your model.

 Once you locate the light bulbs, rotate them counterclockwise to remove them, but don’t touch the bulbs with your bare hands just in case.
 This is where the rubber gloves come into play.
 Once you have removed the dead bulbs, install the new bulbs by turning them in a clockwise motion.

 Once you replace the burnt-out bulbs with new bulbs, replace the access panel and the screws.
 When finished, place the fireplace back where it belongs, plug it in, and turn on the flames.
 The realistic flames and the ember bed should provide the light and ambiance they were meant to.

 Loose wiring causes several problems with your portable electric fireplace.
-Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set not to glow, or the heater doesn’t provide heat when turned on.
-To fix the problem, first, turn off the power to the device.
+Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set not to glow, or the heater doesn’t provide heat.
+First, turn off the power to the device to fix the problem.

 Once you turn off the power to the device, open up the back panel and use and go over all the wiring.
 You may have to use a magnifying glass for this.
 Check for frayed wiring or discoloration around the connections.
 Check the cord as it meets the unit’s back; it should be secured solidly to the back.
 Follow the leads to the circuit board and check for proper attachments and any breaks or pinches in the line.